![]() |

 |

 Wind realities April 18,2010 I have had some email dialog with Mick Sagrillo a wind expert who writes about wind power systems for Home Power and other magazines.
 He has clarified that most small VAWT units do not live up to the hype in an excellent open letter on the AWEA site.
 They will not yield a return on investment that is viable if installed on a roof top.
+Here is a helpful FAQ.
 Unless the site has an average wind of over 15MPH of good clean wind these units will simply not perform well.
 Clearly this is not my site, nor is it likely that most roof tops would have the ideal siting for good performance.
 Ian Woofenden, an experienced wind installer has written an excellent 1 page article that debunks many of the VAWT myths for the June/July 2011 issue of Home Power (p.124) click here to download it.
 But if I consider wind power as a augment to solar only on days when solar is low or at night then it may have value.
 It would still be cheaper to put up more solar panels, but I'm hoping a low cost unit may become available.
 I must admit that I just kinda like the idea of putting up a piece of "wind art" on my roof!
 I will continue to monitor the wind and at the end of a year I will evaluate the number of hours where the wind exceeds an average of 15MPH and then see if there is a VAWT that has a proven track record that could produce useful power at my site.
 Mick thinks that this is unlikely and cites the formula Power = Velocity cubed.
 From this he suggested that if I wanted to generate 400 Watts in 15MPH wind I might need a turbine with a swept area of 300 square feet.
 That could look like a unit 10 feet wide and 30 feet tall!
 No so small, and definitely not cheap - nor would something that size be roof mountable or have a return on investment less than 100 years or more at my site.
 The only other option would be for me to consider leasing a spot in my neighbors large (100+ acre) hay field and install a tower mounted turbine at 60 or more feet from the ground and 250 feet from the trees surrounding the field.
 Steve Wilke of Bergey Windpower has said , “You cannot change the site, but you can increase the height.”
-Well, given a choice of site and height - I could do both, but it would get very expensive.
-Updated March, 2011 Well the daily wind averages do not look good, although I have not yet analyzed the data by the hour.
+Well, given a choice of site and height - I could do both, but it would get VERY expensive.
+Updated March, 2011 Well my average wind speed does not look good.
 Here's a graph of the data logged for the last year from my Weather Underground page: ![]() click on the image to see complete weather data for the period shown

 The average wind speed for this period was 4.9MPH.